allenai/aristo-mini/README.md

 # Overview

-Aristo mini is a light-weight implementation of AI2's question answering system, [Aristo](http://allenai.org/aristo/).

-Using Aristo mini you can quickly evaluate Aristo science questions with an evaluation web server and baseline solvers.
-You can also extend the provided solvers with your own implementation.
+Aristo mini is a light-weight question answering system that can quickly evaluate [Aristo](http://allenai.org/aristo/) science questions with an evaluation web server and the provided baseline solvers.
+You can also extend the provided solvers with your own implementation to try out new approaches and compare results.

 # Quick-start guide